kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 ## The problem

 The main fallacy here is that there no scale to the picture.
-We're sort of _expect_ that the cost of good quality and the cost of poor quality will revolve around the same numbers and intersect somewhere in the middle; like the supply and demand graphs.
+We're sort of _expecting_ that the cost of good quality and the cost of poor quality will revolve around the same numbers and intersect somewhere in the middle; like the supply and demand graphs.

 That is just not the cast in most situations.
 Most likely when put on the same scale the combined graph would look like so: